Festival Terms & Conditions

 - If you, or your children, may find this difficult you may wish to reconsider booking tickets.

-- Please don't subject others (naked or otherwise) to lewd or judgmental comments, to repeated, unwanted attention or sexual advances.
+- Don't subject others (naked or otherwise) to lewd or judgmental comments, to repeated, unwanted attention or sexual advances.

 - You may be comfortable being fully naked, but please offer consideration to those people that, given our culture, find nudity distracting, challenging or even threatening.

-- Please remember that there is precisely no sound insulation between your tent and the next one!
+- Remember that there is precisely no sound insulation between your tent and the next one!
 It can be very uncomfortable listening to others in the throes of passion, so try to be considerate.

 Speech and noise